ROBINADC/Neural-Enhanced-Live-Streaming/README.md

 --signaling-host [ADDRESS_TO_SIGNALING_SERVER] : signaling server address
 --signaling-port-sender [PORT]
 --signaling-port-receiver [PORT]
---ice-config [FILE] : JSON file for ICE server configurations --ice-provider [STRING] : a key of the JSON file --debug : detailed logging
+--debug : detailed logging
 ```

 ### Step 2 - start the sender

-To start the sender, you can stream from local file or webcam.
+The streamer can use local file or webcam as media source.

 **Frequently-used arguments**
 ```